The Beasley Rare Book Room

-The purpose of the Beasley Rare Book Room is to connect students, faculty, patrons, and scholars with primary sources other documents of note, and memorabilia in their original formats to the end that they support the mission of the PTS Library and enhance understandings of the way of Jesus through the literature and history of Christian faith.
-The Library is dedicated to making these materials that have been entrusted to it accessible to PTS and the larger community while at the same time caring for their safety and security.
+Construction on this special, climate-controlled room was completed in November 2010, & was underwritten by the Beasley Foundation.
+This room connects students, faculty, patrons, & scholars with primary sources, other documents of note, & memorabilia in their original formats to the end that they support the mission of the PTS library & enhance understandings of the way of Jesus through the literature & history of Christian faith.
+The library is dedicated to making these materials accessible to all while caring for their safety & security.

-There are a few security-related procedures you should to know before entering into the Beasley Rare Book Room:
+Security procedures to know before entering the Beasley Rare Book Room:

 - You will be asked to clean your hands with alcohol gel after entering the room.
 Gloves must be used in handling the materials in the horizontal display case.

-- No drinking or eating is allowed -- accidents happen!
-The seminary is a smoke-free environment.
+- No smoking is allowed.
+(The seminary is a smoke-free environment.)

-- Beasley Rare Book Room materials stay in the Beasley Rare Book Room.
-No materials may leave the room without the permission of library staff.
+- No materials may leave the room without express permission of the library staff.

-- Some duplication of materials is possible, but must be done by the staff and at the discretion of the Library Director -- Materials are degraded by exposure to light.
+- Some duplication of materials may be possible, but must be done by library staff at the discretion of the Director of the Library, as materials are degraded by exposure to light.